 Does Hebrews 6 deny the Once Saved Always Saved principle?
 In Hebrews 6:4-6 it says “For concerning those who were once enlightened and tasted of the heavenly gift, and were made partakers of the Holy Spirit, and tasted the good word of God, and the powers of the age to come, and then fell away, it is impossible to renew them again to repentance; seeing they crucify the Son of God for themselves again, and put him to open shame.”
 Does this mean people can lose their salvation?
 If not, what does it mean?

-A. There are two facets to our relationship with God.
-There is union, which happens at the moment of salvation and guarantees our eternity with Him (Ephes.
-1:13-14) and there is fellowship, the ability to dwell in His presence and communicate with Him in the here and now.
-Union is based on our belief and fellowship is based on our behavior.
+There are two facets to our relationship with God.
+There is union, which happens at the moment of salvation and guarantees our eternity with Him (2 Cor.
+1:21-22, 2 Cor.
+5:5, Ephes.
+1:13-14, Ephes 4:30) and there is fellowship, the ability to dwell in His presence and communicate with Him in the here and now (John 15:4-5).
+Union is unconditional and is based on our belief.
+Fellowship is conditional and is based on our behavior.

 There are many clear verses that unequivocally promise eternal security.
 Since the Bible cannot contradict itself and still be the Word of God, interpreting Hebrews 6 as having anything to do with salvation is a violation of the rules of interpretation, which teaches that we’re to use clear verses to interpret obscure ones, not the other way around.